 A free resource

 In an effort to ensure all Moravian congregations have access to Living Branches, the curriculum is available as a free of charge download for all Moravian congregations in the Northern and Southern Provinces.
-To request the digital download, please contact Marie Couts ([email protected]) (Eastern District) or Beth Hayes ([email protected]) (Southern Province Board of Cooperative Ministries).
+To request the digital download, please contact Marie Couts ([email protected]) (Eastern District) or the Commission on Congregational Development ([email protected]) (Southern Province).
 Printed versions will be available at cost; contact Marie or Beth for more information.